 When milk is heated to 161° for 31 seconds, it becomes difficult to digest, thanks to denatured proteins.
 For many people, digestive problems occur when high-temp pasteurized milk is used regularly.
 The milk also loses most good bacteria at this temperature.

 Low-temp pasteurization refers to heating milk to any temperature below 150°.
-While the proteins begin to denture around 118°, the majority of enzymes and nutrients, including proteins, are kept intact at the lower temperatures.
+While the proteins begin to denature around 118°, the majority of enzymes and nutrients, including proteins, are kept intact at the lower temperatures.

+What happens when you drink pasteurized milk?
 Those who drink ultra or high-temp pasteurized milk are not getting the biggest benefits from the dairy product.
 Many end up with inflammatory bowel disease, thanks to the denatured proteins.

 In addition to digestive problems, milk without vitamins or nutrients has little purpose in your body.
 The enzymes and nutrients are destroyed by the high heat.